Current Research Students

 'The politics of public space in Republican Rome': 2016 monograph for Cambridge University Press.
 I examine the nature of the public/private divide in Republican Rome by focusing not on the gradations of privacy available within the house, but how public space was marked, differentiated, and manipulated.
 Since completing the monograph, I have continued exploring notions of 'the public', 'publicness', and 'public opinion' in Roman Republican politics; a contribution on the role of gender in defining public and private (and vice versa) appeared in TRAC 2015, and has since been republished in Chinese translation (see below).

 'Senatorial monuments and political identity': My current major project, funded by a two-year AHRC Leadership Fellowship grant, is a full-length investigation of senatorial building.
 Many major Roman monuments, from the Ara Pacis to the Arch of Constantine, were commissioned and built not by the emperor, but by the senate.
 How does it affect how we interpret these commissions if we take them seriously as senatorial as well as imperial monuments?
 This project forms part of an even wider research theme on the creation of imperial ideology at multiple social levels, which I am pursuing in collaboration with colleagues at Durham and around the world.
-My exploration of this theme began with a workshop in Durham in 2014 on the emperor's image; two more workshops in 2016 and 2017 took on broader themes connected to the social dynamics of ideology formation, and will result in a volume co-edited with Dr Monica Hellström.
+My exploration of this theme began with a workshop in Durham in 2014 on the emperor's image; two more workshops in 2016 and 2017 took on broader themes connected to the social dynamics of image-making, and will result in a volume co-edited with Dr Monica Hellström.